m0xpd/SubHarmonics/Hardware/README.md

 The system was designed around 'available materials' in my 'stores' - in this case, mainly CD4000-series CMOS logic devices.

-The divisions in each of the two channels is achieved by a pair of CD4015 (Decade counter) and CD4051 (Analog Mux/Demux) in conventional configuration.
+The divisions in each of the two channels are achieved by a CD4015 (Decade counter) and a CD4051 (Analog Mux/Demux) in conventional configuration.
 The divisor is set by a PIC microcontroller, which reads a potentiometer or a CV input signal and decodes the voltage (0-5V) into one-of-8 settings for the dividers.